rwxrob/zet/20220331155650/README.md

 knew needed a link and then forget to make that link later.
 At least this way everything is on a much smaller scale.

+God this makes me *really* wish `pegn` were finished so I could throw together a grammar for these things and parse out all the links quickly.
+Not that hard to do with regular expressions, but would be much more elegant with PEGN specification.

     #boost #edtech #pedagogy